Avinash55o/car-dataset-analysis/README.md

 # Car Analysis

 Welcome to the Car Analysis project!
-This repository contains a comprehensive analysis of a car dataset, focusing on various attributes such as MSRP, horsepower, weight, and fuel efficiency.
-The project utilizes Python libraries like `pandas`, `numpy`, and `matplotlib` to perform data cleaning, exploratory data analysis (EDA), and visualization.
+This repository contains an analysis of car data, focusing on features like price (MSRP), engine power (horsepower), weight, and fuel efficiency.
+We use Python libraries such as `pandas`, `numpy`, and `matplotlib` to clean the data, explore it, and create visualizations.

 ## Table of Contents